-Your Creditor Will Have to Sue You Before They Can Garnish
+Your Creditor Will Have to Sue Before They Can Garnish

 The main trial court in New York State is called the Supreme Court.
 However, for debts under $25,000, suit is usually brought in a lower court.
 In the five boroughs of New York City, this would be the New York City Civil Court.
 In Nassau and Suffolk counties, the lower court is called the District Court.
 In other counties, the suit may be in the County Court, or in a City Court.

 The enforcement officer sends a notice to the debtor (not the employer) telling the debtor of the judgment and that a garnishment will be sent to the employer after 20 days if arrangements are not made to pay the debt.
-In New York, when the garnishment finally gets to the employer, 10 percent of a debtors gross wages are deducted and sent to the enforcement officer.
-Thus, in accordance with the notice from the enforcement officer to the debtor, the debtor can pay that 10 percent directly to the Marshal or Sheriff and the employer will not be told of the garnishment or asked to execute on the debtor’s wages.
-The debtor would send the 10 percent directly to the enforcement officer, along with copies of paychecks, until the debt is paid in full.
+In New York when the garnishment finally gets to the employer, 10% of a debtor’s gross wages are deducted and sent to the enforcement officer.
+Thus, in accordance with the notice from the enforcement officer to the debtor, the debtor can pay that 10% directly to the marshal or sheriff and the employer will not be told of the garnishment or asked to execute on the debtor’s wages.
+The debtor would send the 10% directly to the enforcement officer, along with copies of paychecks, until the debt is paid in full.

-The amount that is eventually paid includes interest at the rate of nine percent plus additional fees for the enforcement officer.
+The amount that is eventually paid includes interest at the rate of 9% plus additional fees for the enforcement officer.
 Thus, the final amount payed can be a lot more than the original debt.

 Sometimes a debtor owes money to more than one creditor, and may have more than one judgment entered against them.
 However, there can be only one garnishment at a time, so if another comes in while one is ongoing, the second (or third) will wait until the previous garnishment is paid in full.
 Meanwhile, interest is accruing during the wait.